My Father's Eyes: Read about it here!

 Excerpts from My Father’s Eyes: A Memoir were published in Gulf Stream, Hanging Loose, and the Zingology anthology, Power.
 “Going Away,” excerpted from the memoir, won Honorable Mention in the University of New Orleans Study Abroad Contest.

-Mary Bonina has been awarded fellowships and residencies at the Vermont Studio Center, and she has been a fellow of the Virginia Center for the Creative Arts, in residence several times since 2002 when she was the finalist for the Goldfarb Family fellowship.
+Mary Bonina has been awarded fellowships and residencies at the Vermont Studio Center, and she is a fellow of the Virginia Center for the Creative Arts, in residence several times since 2002 when she was the finalist for the Goldfarb Family fellowship.
 She was awarded a VCCA-France residency at Moulin a Nef in Auvillar, France.

 Bonina is a member and, for more than a decade, served on the Board of Directors of the Writers Room of Boston.
 She lives in Cambridge, Massachusetts with her husband, Mark Pawlak.